-Goal: In this module, you will learn about Recording, Scraping Data and integrate the se activities with the corresponding apps.
+Goal: In this module, you will learn about Recording, Scraping data and integrate these activities with the corresponding apps.

-- perform App Integration activities, such as Excel and Mail Record your mouse and keyboard actions - implement or edit Selectors of activities Get familiar with UI Explorer - Scrape data from websites - Use different types of Recording and Scraping methods
+- Perform App Integration activities, such as Excel and Mail Record your mouse and keyboard actions - implement or edit Selectors of activities Get familiar with UI Explorer - Scrape data from websites - Use different types of Recording and Scraping methods

-- After completing this module, you should be able to: - Collect data from different websites by using data scraping - perform different operations on different apps using App Integration Use Excel and Mail Activities programming, Debugging and Logging
+- After completing this module, you should be able to: - Collect data from different websites by using data scraping - Perform different operations on different apps using App Integration Use Excel and Mail Activities

-- App Integration Recording Scraping Selector - Workflow Activities projects and Handling exceptions.
+- App Integration Recording Scraping Selector - Workflow Activities

+- Automate login to your (web)Email account - Recording mouse and keyboard actions to perform an operation Scraping data from website and writing to CSV projects and handling exceptions.
 Objectives: this module, you will:

-- Automate loginto your (web)Email account - Recording mouse and keyboard actions to perform an operation Scraping data from website and writing to CSV